Conversations with Death

 For the Living

 - Grief comes in waves- unpredictable, temporary, a force of Nature, and a necessary part of the cycle of release.
-As much as you possibly can, say “I am willing to let it wash over me.”
+As much as you possibly can, say “I am willing to let it wash over me” and fully let it.
+The wave will recede once again.

-- Tell others if you want to talk about your loved one or if for right now you don’t.
+- Tell others if you want to talk about your loved one or if for right now you don’t or if it’s fluid and just asking each time is best.
 People often don’t know what to say and instead may say nothing at all.
 Give yourself permission to start the conversation about your loved one if you are wishing others would.
 It’s not a burden to share the bitter parts of life with your friends and family- it’s what we are here for.
 If you find that some are unable to show up for you or are possibly avoiding grief altogether, this happens too.
 Find the people who aren’t afraid of death- people like me, support groups, front line workers, spiritual folk, a kind person nearby who also knows loss first-hand, etc.

 - If you find yourself trying to re-enter the world and weeping in public, go ahead.
 Tears are truthful.
 Why would we apologize for crying in this hard world?

 - It’s okay to move forward.
 It’s okay to laugh.
 It’s okay to be okay again.
+It’s okay to love again.
 It’s in our biology to find happiness- we are wired to reach for relief after such a grave loss.
 Thank goodness for this!
 Please do not feel ashamed or guilty.
+Your suffering is not a testament to your eternal love- your living is.
 Your loved one doesn’t want you feeling sad or doubting if you could’ve done more.
 That doesn’t serve them.
 It doesn’t serve you.
 It doesn’t serve everyone around you that needs you fully here and adding to our collective joy.

 - Forgetting memories of your loved one is completely normal.
 I promise.
+I hear it all the time.
 It doesn’t mean you love them less or are leaving them behind.
-I think of it as carrying them inside you, integrating them into your being.
-They are in your ideas and values about life that they inspired, in the part of your heart that didn’t harden and was kept soft by their love, in the wisdom that people really do leave one day.
+I think of it as carrying them fully inside you, integrating them into your being.
+They are the water and sunshine and nutrients that grew you and can’t be separated from you now.
+They in your ideas and values about life that they inspired, in the part of your heart that didn’t harden and was kept soft by their love, in the light and wisdom that flows through you when you realize people really do leave one day.
+Just like you don’t think about taking a breath when you breathe, you don’t necessarily think about the specific memories of being loved when you Love.
+This is natural and is a testament to our inter-being.
+Everything is so completely forever connected, the seamlessness is almost hidden.

-- Ask yourself what amazing parts of this person you want to have an after-life through you.
+- Ask yourself what amazing parts of this person you want to have an intentional after-life through you and your actions.

 - Ask yourself (if you have enough in your reserves) if there is someone grieving that you can sit with or perhaps you will find an opportunity in the future to be a salve for someone else’s pain.